 Director of Strategic Initiatives

 Occupational Therapist and Pediatric Feeding Specialist Cuyler Romeo’s extensive leadership and clinical experience are instrumental in the execution and management of Feeding Matters’ strategic initiatives.
 In partnership with the CEO, Jaclyn Pederson, Cuyler collaborates with constituents to identify, track, and assess innovative approaches to the PFD system of care.
 Cuyler also facilitates strategic partnerships with select professional associations including the American Occupational Therapy Association (AOTA).
 Prior to joining Feeding Matters, Cuyler served as a founding partner of Mealtime Connections, LLC, and gained valuable insight on funding trends and industry implications as the director of clinical innovations at Therapy 2000.
-She is currently a treating clinician in Banner-University Medical Center’s NICU and is the Feeding, Eating, and Swallowing Forum moderator for AOTA’s Developmental Disabilities Special Interest Section (DDSIS).
+She is currently a treating clinician in Banner-University Medical Center’s NICU and works to advance the feeding skill domain by facilitating AOTA’s mealtime Occupations: Feeding, Eating, and Swallowing Community of Practice.